Marcella Evaristi

 Marcella Evaristi (born 19 July 1953) is a Scottish actress, playwright and screenwriter.

 Background

 Marcella Evaristi was born in Glasgow on 19 July 1953 and grew up in her parents' café next to the old Alhambra Theatre in Glasgow.
-She was educated at Notre Dame High School, Glasgow and the University of Glasgow, where she achieved a B.A.(honours) in 1974.
+She was educated at Notre Dame High School, Glasgow and the University of Glasgow, where she achieved a M.A.(honours) in 1974.

 Evaristi married theatre director Michael Boyd in 1982 and had twins, Daniel and Gabriella.
 They are now divorced.

 Work

 Evaristi's first play was Dorothy and the Bitch in 1976 which she performed herself on stage.
 She has written stage, radio and television plays.